 In his teen years Monty discovered that he connected to the world a bit differently; the realization that he was profoundly absorbing emotional and physical energy from every experience in his path led him to interpret that energy and channel it into unique creative expressions.
 In his junior year at Longwood University he launched Cilli Original Designs and began spreading his word through clothing, paintings, poetry, stickers and culture.

-In 2008 Montgomery launched the next chapter of his career by moving to San Diego, California where he created for eleven years before relocating to the Bushwick neighborhood of Brooklyn, New York in 2019 and is now currently located in Santa Fe, New Mexico.
+In 2008, Montgomery launched the next chapter of his career by making the move to San Diego, California.
+Monty then spent 2020 in Brooklyn, New York and Santa Fe, New Mexico before hitting the road again in 2021 for projects across the USA while sharing time between San Diego, Ca. and Charlottesville, Va.
 In recent years he has begun focusing on collaborative projects with various artists who enjoy playing with the juxtaposition of disparate styles with the goal of stretching the boundaries of what each artist does individually.
 The first in 2012 was the “Kreashun Project” with J Feather and in 2016 he launched the “Kaleidoskull Project” with Tony Philippou.
 Both of these ongoing collaborations continue to evolve as does his personal work, each feeding off the other.

 Artwork : “Geo #115” Mural | Montana Gold aerosol on 13′ x 13′ custom triangular wood panel | Porto Vista Hotel in the Little Italy neighborhood of San Diego, California | November 2019 | https://portovistasd.com